-During the 2001 Legislative Session, the North Carolina General Assembly transferred the evaluative responsibility for the CFS from the Office of State Budget and Management (OSBM) to the Employment Security Commission (ESC).
-Over the next several years data from CFS continued to be utilized to help meet several state and federal assessment, performance and reporting initiatives.

-In July of 2011, the North Carolina General Assembly enacted legislation that transferred the Employment Security Commission of North Carolina to the North Carolina Department of Commerce.
+During the 2001 Legislative Session, the General Assembly transferred the evaluative responsibility for the CFS from the Office of State Budget and Management (OSBM) to the ESC.
+In July of 2011, the General Assembly enacted legislation that transferred the ESC to the North Carolina Department of Commerce.
 Responsibility for the CFS was moved to the Department of Commerce's Labor and Economic Analysis Division (LEAD).

-In 2012, the North Carolina General Assembly enacted Session Law 2012-131 to reform the state's workforce development system.
-Part of the law called for the Department of Commerce to improve and strengthen the CFS and to work in collaboration with the Commission on Workforce Development to utilize information from CFS in the creation of performance measures for North Carolina's Workforce Development System.

-As part of its efforts to improve and strengthen the CFS, the North Carolina Department of Commerce began several initiatives.
-These included enhancing the technology processes for system processing and storage, enhancing data integrity, updating system documentation regarding agency and programmatic information, and enhancing system outputs.
+In 2012, the General Assembly enacted Session Law 2012-131 to reform the state's workforce development system.
+Part of the law called for the Department of Commerce to improve and strengthen the CFS and to collaborate with the Commission on Workforce Development to utilize information from CFS to create performance measures for the state's workforce development system.
+To improve and strengthen the CFS, the Department of Commerce began several initiatives to enhance technology for the system and update documentation for agency and programmatic information.
+CFS was migrated from its mainframe computing environment to a server-based platform to improve system capacity.